• Menu

 Structure of St. Peter’s Square

-Keep your eyes peeled for two white circles drawn on the ground on either side of the obelisk, with the mention ” Centro del Colonnato “.
+Look down to find two white circles on the ground, located on either side of the obelisk, marked “Centro del Colonnato.”

-The Vatican obelisk
+The Vatican Obelisk

-The fountains of St Peter’s Square
+The Fountains of St. Peter’s Square

 St Peter's Square - Rome